Almagro's Tour Finals hopes dented by Ferrer

 Nicolas Almagro's chances of making next month's World Tour Finals in London were dealt a blow when he was beaten 6-3 7-5 by top seed and Spanish compatriot David Ferrer in the quarter-finals of the Valencia Open on Friday.

-Almagro, seeded sixth at the indoor hardcourt event, did not win a game on the Ferrer serve but lost his own twice as he slipped to a 12th defeat in 12 career meetings with the world number five.
+Almagro, seeded sixth at the indoor hardcourt event, did not manage to win a single game on the Ferrer serve and had his own broken twice as he slipped to a 12th defeat in 12 career meetings with the world number five.

 "I managed to get a lot of my first serves in and kept that up for the whole match," said Ferrer who has already qualified for the Tour Finals.